-Project description and goals: Installation of a smart parking system to help guide drivers to available parking stalls.
+Project description & goals: Installation of a smart parking system to help guide drivers to available parking stalls.

 Downtown Pedestrian Counter

-Project description and goals: Installation of six pedestrian counter stations on Banff Avenue, Caribou Street, Bear Street and Wolf Street.
+Project description & goals: Installation of six pedestrian counter stations on Banff Avenue, Caribou Street, Bear Street and Wolf Street.

-Current Status: Five monitoring stations have been installed using stereoscopic video counting technology, which can detect pedestrian volumes and heights for traffic occurring beneath it.
-Accuracy rates are validated in the 90% to 100% range, although only traffic passing beneath the unit is measured.
+Current Status: Ten stereoscopic video counting stations have been installed and two remain to be installed.
+Banff Ave has 4 stations, Bear St has 2, Caribou 2 and Wolf 2.
+This technology can detect pedestrian volumes and heights with accuracy rates validated in the 90% to 100% range, although only traffic passing beneath the unit is measured.
 Weekly count data is currently being distributed to TOB staff, BLLT, and hosting landlords.

 Local Bus Stop Installation

-Project description and goals: Design and construction of transit shelters or other user improvements at key bus stops.
+Project description & goals: Design and construction of transit shelters or other user improvements at key bus stops.

 Current Status: Design is ongoing.
-Approximately 5 shelters are planned to be built in 2019.
-Other bus stop improvements to improve route connectivity and marketing (signage) are being developed.
+Approximately 4 shelters are planned to be built in 2020.

 On-Street Parking Improvements

-Project description and goals: The original goal of this project was to Increase parking density along streets where enough right-of-way is available.
+Project description & goals: The original goal of this project was to Increase parking density along streets where enough right-of-way is available.

 Current Status: Council directed administration to focus on the streets adjacent to the Banff Elementary School.
 It was then decided to delay the project to complete the work in conjunction with the rebuilt of the school.
-Design consultants have been engaged to develop designs for sidewalk/curb and gutter along Big horn and Moose Streets to formalize parking around the Banff Elementary School.
-It is unlikely that parking capacity will be increased, but rather existing parking will be formalized.
-Construction is planned for the summer of 2019.
+Parking has been formalized along big horn street.
+The scope of work for this project can now be considered complete.

 Traffic Monitoring Equipment Purchase

-Project description and goals: Purchase, install and operate 4 additional BluFAX devices for monitoring traffic.
+Project description & goals: Purchase, install and operate 4 additional BluFAX devices for monitoring traffic.
 Expanding the network will grow the sections of roadway being monitoring and increase the accuracy of data.

 Current Status: Complete.
 New routes have been added to the traffic dashboard website.